SmartcitySantiagoChile/elasticsearchInstaller/README.md

 # README
-These are scripts to install, configure and run Elasticsearch, Cerebro 0.7.2 (github.com/lmenezes/cerebro) on Ubuntu 16.04.3 LTS as services.
+These are scripts to install, configure and run Elasticsearch, Cerebro 0.7.2 (github.com/lmenezes/cerebro) and redis on Ubuntu 16.04.3 LTS as services.
 The scripts allow these applications to automatically run on bootup.

-Additionally we include installation scripts for redis service and visualization project
+Additionally we include installation script for visualization project

 To run them, execute:<br>
 ```